arinzeuwazurike/dnnls_final_project/README.md

  The night was thick with tension as Officer Smith stood in the heart of the Military base.
 The air carried with it the weight of an impending decision, a decision that would alter the course of history.
 Officer Smith looked over the shoulder of Soldier John, who stood at attention, his military uniform a symbol of dedication and duty.
 The Officer thought, “How did it come to this?
 How did the line between us and them become so blurred?”
 As he glanced at Soldier John, he sighed, knowing he needed to make a choice, one that could either save or condemn many

 Prediction:
  In night was thick with a as the the, near the room of the room of, The air was the a was weight of the andase. his sense that had change the weight of the.
-The the,, the weight, the., his felt near the, his mind of. sense of the. the, The airered, his andWe did he was. the was The was he air of the the the. the on, The� to he felt at the,, his felt, his that had to the the sense. his that the change be. he to,
+The the,, the weight, the., his felt near the, his mind of. sense of the. the, The airered, his andWe did he was. the was The was he air of the the the. the on, The  to he felt at the,, his felt, his that had to the the sense. his that the change be. he to,

 ![example_2](Experiment/Roberta_CLIP_INI_experiment/example_2.png)
 Ground Truth: